-- (1) The option has a term of ten years and vests in accordance with the following schedule: 25% of the total number of shares vest on the first anniversary of the Grant Date and 1/48th of the total number of shares vest on the first day of the following 36 months - (2) The grant date fair value of option awards granted to our named executive officers in 2009 was computed in accordance with FASB ASC Topic 718, Compensation Stock Compensation.
-Assumptions made in this valuation are discussed in [our annual report for the year ended December 31, 2009, filed with the Securities and Exchange Commission on Form 10-K on March 10, 2010, at Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations Stock-Based Compensation. - (3) Mr. McAdam began serving as our principal financial officer in October 2009. - (4) Mr. Dentzer's employment with us ended on October 29, 2009. - (5) As part of his severance package, Mr. Dentzer received an additional six months of vesting in his restricted stock award beyond the contractual obligations of his restricted stock agreement.
-This represents an additional 5,010 shares of our Common Stock.
+- (1) The option has a term of ten years and vests in accordance with the following schedule: 25% of the total number of shares vest on the first anniversary of the Grant Date and 1/48 th of the total number of shares vest on the first day of the following 36 months. - (2) The grant date fair value of option awards granted to our named executive officers was computed in accordance with FASB ASC Topic 718, Compensation-Stock Compensation.
+Assumptions made in this valuation are discussed in our annual report for the year ended December 31, 2010, filed with the Securities and Exchange Commission on Form 10-K on March 4, 2011, at Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations-Stock-Based Compensation. - (3) Mr. McAdam's employment with us ended on September 3, 2010. - (4) Mr. Ganesan served as our principal financial officer from September 2010 until his resignation in February 2011.

-While our Amended and Restated 2007 Equity Incentive Plan authorizes us to grant restricted stock, we did not grant restricted stock during 2009, nor do we currently have plans to grant restricted stock.
+While our Amended and Restated 2007 Equity Incentive Plan authorizes us to grant restricted stock, we did not grant restricted stock during 2010.